tghn2/obaluaye/frontend/content/about.md

 - Navigate to **Study teams** in the sidebar and use the search function or filter to find and select the team you are now a member of and ready to collaborate.

 ### Create new Study Team or new Study Pathway as an individual researcher
-- If you are an individual researcher without a team or you are the nominated Team Lead for your Study Team and want to create a new Study Pathway, navigate to **Study pathways** on the sidebar and select **1000 Challenge Study Pathway Pilot**.
+- If you are an individual researcher without a team or you are the nominated Team Lead for your Study Team and want to create a new Study Pathway, navigate to **Study pathways** on the sidebar and select **1000 Challenge Study Pathway**.
 Select **Start**.
 - This will create a new Study Team under the **Study teams** section in the sidebar.
 - Select **Edit** and change the **name** of your Study Team, add a **Description**, **Keywords** tags, **Country** and **Region**.
 Click **Save** once.
 - To invite members to join your study, select **Study members** and enter their email address into the field and select **Invite**.